$48.5

 How Our Garbage Truck Accident Attorney Works for You

-It is important to begin investigations quickly after a garbage truck accident, while evidence can be found and preserved.
+It’s vital to begin investigations quickly after a garbage truck accident, while evidence can be found and preserved.
 When you have Stephenson Rife on your side, we will get to work for you immediately.
 We will:

 • Build your case and take it to trial if an agreement with insurance cannot be reached.